 We identified the following issues in the audit of Hereford & Worcester Fire Authority's 2020/21 financial statements, which resulted in four recommendations being reported in our 2020/21 Audit Findings report.
 We are pleased to report that management have implemented three of our recommendations.
-In one area our work is ongoing, so we are unable to conclude.

-Assessment Issue and risk previously communicated Update on actions taken to address the issue ?
-Property valuations Our audit work took significantly longer than planned.
-This was Our work in this area is ongoing.
-We are therefore not able to conclude whether the partly due to the changeover in valuers, but also because supporting information was not readily available. recommendation has been fully addressed.
+Assessment Issue and risk previously communicated Update on actions taken to address the issue х Property valuations Our audit work took significantly longer than planned.
+This was partly due to the changeover in valuers, but also because supporting information was not readily available.
+As in prior year we encountered a significant delay in completing the property valuations audit due to audit evidence and documentation not being readily available.
 There is a risk that property valuations cannot be supported.
 Recommendation The Authority needs to ensure that the external valuer obtains sufficient appropriate evidence and documentation of thought processes, readily available, to support to valuations and provide evidence to audit in a timely manner. ✓ Member Data The Member data provided for audit in 2021/22 The Member Data provided to the Government Actuary Department (GAD) for them to prepare the Fire Fighters' Pension Scheme liability estimate was out of date.
 Officers spent a very considerable amount of time in reconciling figures which audit then used to sample test pension deductions for new joiners. was up to February 2022, which we consider to be sufficiently up to date for audit purposes.
 There is a risk that the pension scheme liability is misstated.
 Recommendation The Authority needs to ensure that information provided to the Government Actuary Department (GAD) is up to date, complete and accurate